 Speakers at the ISEAL Global Sustainability Symposium 2024

-We are thrilled to announce the line-up of expert speakers joining us on 13 June in Baden, Switzerland for the ISEAL Global Sustainability Symposium 2024.
+A huge thank you to the line-up of expert speakers who joined us on 13 June in Baden, Switzerland for the ISEAL Global Sustainability Symposium 2024.

-Representing a diverse range of backgrounds and sectors, our speaker panel will discuss the implications of recent and future changes in due diligence policy for companies and sustainability systems and explore practical solutions to ensure these spread benefits to people and the planet.
+Representing a diverse range of backgrounds and sectors, our speaker panel discussed the implications of recent and future changes in due diligence policy for companies and sustainability systems and explore practical solutions to ensure these spread benefits to people and the planet.

 Keynote speaker